 Cyril Ramaphosa Calls for the US To Assist South Africa in Fighting Crime Targeting White Farmers

-- This was after Ramaphosa and Trump held their bilateral meeting in the Oval Office at the White House in Washington, United States and called on Trump to assist the US fight crime targeting white farmers
+- This was after Ramaphosa and Trump held their bilateral meeting in the Oval Office at the White House in Washington, United States, and called on Trump to assist in fighting crime targeting white farmers

-- Ramaphosa was joined by ministers Ronald Lamola, Parks Tau, Khumbudzo Ntshavheni, John Stenhuisen and businessmen Johann Rupert and Adrian Gore
+- Ramaphosa was joined by ministers Ronald Lamola, Parks Tau, Khumbudzo Ntshavheni, John Steenhuisen, and businessmen Johann Rupert and Adrian Gore

 Tebogo Mokwena, affiliated with Briefly News, covered local and international relations, political analysis, and interviews in South Africa for Daily Sun and Vutivi Business News during his 10 years of experience.